 - For a more traditional form of financing (but with much more forgiving eligibility standards than you’d find at your bank), look into a short-term loan from an alternative lender.

-Plus, you’ll end up with a better impression of your company’s overall performance as a result.
-Then, explore all of your options before you commit to anything—you may find that your first option isn’t necessarily your best.
+It’s important to explore all of your options before you commit to anything—you may find that your first option isn’t necessarily your best.